Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 In order to prepare your template to perform a simple mail merge, you need to specify a mail merge region for all merge fields within the template.
 The mail merge region is required even if the data source contains only one object.
 The name of the region corresponds to the name of a top-level element in the XML document representing a complex type.
 Between these marking fields, place merge fields that corresponds to simple type elements in the XML document located below the complex type element.

-To mark the beginning of a mail merge region, insert a merge field with the name <span style="FONT-STYLE: italic">TableStart:element-name.
-To mark the end of the mail merge region, insert another merge field with the name <span style="FONT-STYLE: italic">TableEnd:<element-name>.
+To mark the beginning of a mail merge region, insert a merge field with the name _TableStart:element-name_.
+To mark the end of the mail merge region, insert another merge field with the name _TableEnd:element-name_.

 To insert merge fields, do the following: